-Anthropology is the study of the human condition, both past and present.
-Our scholarship and courses concentrate on both the universal practices of humanity and the distinctiveness of particular societies and cultures around the globe.
-By exploring the complexities of culture and social action, bio-cultural processes, and the archaeological past, our students investigate and appreciate the diversity of the human condition from a critical and historical perspective.
-Our courses introduce students to fieldwork and provide them with various theoretical frameworks and scientific paradigms, while at the same time developing their skills in critical thinking and reading, data collection, argumentation, and writing.
-In the support of a liberal arts approach, we encourage our students to develop interdisciplinary interests and to bridge anthropology with fine arts, humanities, and the natural and social sciences, and to explore those interests through coursework, individual research projects, internships, and study abroad.
-Through the study of the breadth and scope of the human experience, we strive to help our students become responsible, informed global citizens.
+Anthropology is the study of the human condition, past and present.
+Our anthropology program concentrates on three sub-areas within anthropology: cultural anthropology, archaeology, and biological anthropology.
+Cultural anthropology studies the ways of life of different groups and communities in the present; archeology studies the human past through its physical remains; and biological anthropology focuses on the adaptations, variability and evolution of humans and their living and fossil relatives.
+By exploring the complexities of culture, social action and biology, our students investigate and appreciate human diversity.
+Our courses introduce students to fieldwork and the importance of theoretical concepts in anthropological research, while, at the same time, developing their skills in critical thinking.
+In the support of a liberal arts education, we encourage students to develop interdisciplinary interests by bridging anthropology with the natural and social sciences, humanities, and arts, and exploring those interests through coursework, individual research projects, internships, and study abroad.
+Through studying the breadth and scope of the human experience, students become responsible, informed global citizens.